 Routes are only approximate.

-- A list of people buried in the Old Scotland Cemetery in Daviess County, Missouri, can be found here.
+- The list of people buried in the Old Scotland Cemetery in Daviess County, Missouri, formerly found on

 |Documents Related to the Scott Family